Incorporating Sustainability into Data Architectures and Software

 Data Architecture Choices for Lower Environmental Impact

-In the quest for lower emissions and reduced energy consumption, companies can use data ─ or, more specifically, data architecture.
+In the quest for lower emissions and reduced energy consumption, companies can use data ─ or, more specifically, sustainable data architecture.
 Data architecture refers to how data is managed throughout its lifecycle, from collection through consumption.

 1. Smarter Data Storage